abhinavsingh01/image-store/README.md

 - Run docoker-compose up
 - Open url: `http://localhost:9999`

-- On restart if db data persist rune this command to remove db volume `docker volume rm image-store_mysql-data`
+- On restart if db data persist run this command to remove db volume `docker volume rm image-store_mysql-data`

 - If restarting the services please logout once from browser to remove the access token.